 (4) Criminal records check requests shall be submitted electronically through the statewide vendor identified by DAS.
 Exemptions from this requirement may be granted by the Oregon Department of Education on an individual basis.
 Reasons for exemption include, but are not limited to, geographic location and ability of vendor to meet needs.
 School districts exempted from the electronic process shall submit fingerprint information on forms provided by the Oregon Department of Education.

 (5) The Oregon Department of Education shall request criminal records information from the Oregon State Police in the manner prescribed by law.
-A fee of $59 per criminal records check request will be:
+A fee per criminal records check request shall be established by the department, reviewed annually, and commensurate to cost changes to Oregon State Police or Federal Bureau of Investigation fee schedules and other costs associated with acquiring and furnishing criminal offender information.
+The fee shall be:

 (a) Deducted from the SSF payment for school districts that receive SSF payments; or